barrales-d/Astro/README.md

-# Astro -- Astroid Clone in Python using Pygame
+# Astro -- Asteroid Clone in Python using Pygame